 The lungs are still maturing and will continue to practice breathing by taking in amniotic fluid.
 This can cause your baby to have periodic bouts of the hiccups and can be felt by you or your partner most times.
 For those who may deliver at this time, your baby may need some assistance with breathing until the lungs are completely mature.

-If your new addition is still not positioned correctly for entry into the birth canal, do not worry.
+If your new baby is still not positioned correctly for entry into the birth canal, do not worry.
 There is still enough time for them to turn things around or even have your doctor or midwife try methods in order for them to manipulate the baby into position before the big day.

 Your baby is continually developing immunities to fight off mild infections on their own and the skeletal system is hardening each day, although the skull plates still remain pliable in order to move through the birth canal later.

-You may want to start talking and singing to your baby if you haven't started already.
-With the developed ears, they can become familiar with your voice or your partner's (and older siblings') before they are even born.
-Many babies will turn towards those familiar voices once they are on the outside, and it is comforting for both them and you with this extended bond.
+You may want to start talking and singing to your baby if you haven’t started already.
+With the developed ears, they can become familiar with your voice or your partner’s (and older siblings’) before they are even born.
+Many babies will turn towards those familiar voices once they are on the outside, and it is comforting to both them and you with this extended bond.